 I’m going to give you a quick tour of the OUInfo website: www.ontariouniversitiesinfo.ca.

 There are many ways to search for programs.
-The easiest way to search is to use the search bar at the top right of the screen.
+The easiest way is to use the search bar at the top right of the screen.
 Type in your search keywords and review the results to find what you’re looking for.

-Another option is to select “Programs – What Interests You?” from the top menu or “Find a Program” from the middle of the home page.
-You will come to the “Browse by Category” page where you will find a general list of educational categories.
+Another option is to select Programs – What Interests You from the top menu or “Find a Program” from the middle of the home page.
+This will take you to the Browse by Category page where you will find a general list of educational categories.

-You can also check “Compare” to save your selections for later review and compare them against different programs and universities.
+You can also check “Compare” to save your selections for review and compare them against different programs and universities.
 Choose “Show My Comparisons” to compare the programs you checked during your visit.
 Select an item from the drop-down menu to compare by grade range, prerequisites and more.

 To clear a comparison, uncheck the option.
 You can also compare on each program page.

 There are a few other ways to search for program information.
 If you know the specific program code, for example, you can type it in the Program Code or Keyword search box to view that program’s specific information.

 In the same field, you can search by keyword to find a general list of programs associated with that word.
 You can also narrow down your search by checking the “Show Advanced Search Options” box to search by University, Subject, Location and more.